Tushar8994/Tushar8994/README.md

 - 👋 Hi, I’m @Tushar8994
-- 👀 I’m interested in web designing ,Spending more time in front of laptop is much famaliar for me.
+- 👀 I’m interested in web development ,Spending more time in front of laptop is much famaliar for me.
 I much aware of how tough is the coding when don't get the desire output.
 - 🌱 I’m currently learning B.tech
 - 💞️ I’m looking to collaborate on some interesting projects for designing a website
 - 📫 How to reach me